Take a road trip to Bloomington-Normal and do some hiking, creek stomping, mud-pie-making and more at Imagination Grove

 If you want to get your kids outside (and don’t mind some dirt and mud), Imagination Grove is calling your name.
 This outdoor natural playscape was built with accessibility, convenience, and hands-on considerations that encourage your kids to get dirty and have fun, while also preserving the natural area surrounding the playscape.
 Read on to find out why we think a visit to Imagination Grove is reason all by itself to drive over near Bloomington-Normal.

-Imagination Grove is the natural playscape located outside of the Sugar Grove Nature Center (closed indefinitely due to COVID-19).
-Sugar Grove Nature Center is located in Historic Funks Grove, a wooded grove along Route 66 known for its history with maple syrup.
+Imagination Grove is the natural playscape located outside of the Sugar Grove Nature Center in Historic Funks Grove, a wooded grove along Route 66 known for its history with maple syrup.
 On our visit we stuck to exploring Imagination Grove, knowing we’d have to return to see more of the natural areas to explore surrounding it.

 You’re going to want to enter Sugar Grove Nature Center (in McLean) into your navigation to get to the area.
 It takes just under an hour from Champaign-Urbana.
 Take I-74 west to Bloomington-Normal and then switch to I-55 south for a short few miles.
 Once you leave the interstate, you’ll have a few more miles to drive along Route 66 before you arrive.
 Park near Sugar Grove Nature Center, as this is also where you will find bathrooms (no running water, so bring that hand sanitizer) while you’re visiting.